cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 Similarly, when attaching a new partition it may be scanned to verify that existing rows meet the partition constraint.

-Greenplum Database provides the option to specify multiple changes in a single `ALTER TABLE` so that multiple table scans or rewrites can be combined into a single pass over the table.
+Cloudberry Database provides the option to specify multiple changes in a single `ALTER TABLE` so that multiple table scans or rewrites can be combined into a single pass over the table.

 Scanning a large table to verify a new check constraint can take a long time, and other updates to the table are locked out until the `ALTER TABLE ADD CONSTRAINT` command is committed.
 The main purpose of the `NOT VALID` constraint option is to reduce the impact of adding a constraint on concurrent updates.
 With `NOT VALID`, the `ADD CONSTRAINT` command does not scan the table and can be committed immediately.
 After that, a `VALIDATE CONSTRAINT` command can be issued to verify that existing rows satisfy the constraint.
 The validation step does not need to lock out concurrent updates, since it knows that other transactions will be enforcing the constraint for rows that they insert or update; only pre-existing rows need to be checked.
 Hence, validation acquires only a `SHARE UPDATE EXCLUSIVE` lock on the table being altered.
 In addition to improving concurrency, it can be useful to use `NOT VALID` and `VALIDATE CONSTRAINT` in cases where the table is known to contain pre-existing violations.
 Once the constraint is in place, no new violations can be inserted, and you can correct the existing problems until `VALIDATE CONSTRAINT` finally succeeds.